Kitchen projects are usually about big upgrades like cabinets and countertops…. but you know something that really affected my kitchen?

 First of all, make sure you know exactly where you want your baskets to hang.
 Just place your baskets on your wood and make a small mark where the hooks should go.

 Pssst.
 This picture shows why that step is important.
 If you just screw the hooks on first without checking, the baskets are going to look super wonky.

 2. Check Anchor or Toggle Bolt Placement

-Also, the screw head of your anchors or bolts WILL show on your wood.
+Keep in mind that the screw head of your anchors or bolts WILL show on your wood.
 To disguise that, think about the placement of your baskets on top of that spot.
 You can also add wood filler or paint.